 Your hearing isn’t the only part of your body that benefits when you wear your hearing aids:

 Exercise is one of the most beneficial things you can do for your overall health.
 Is it any surprise it’s good for your hearing health, too?

 Hearing health professionals believe exercise increases the blood flow to the ear.
 Good blood flow is essential to the health of the tiny hair cells in the inner ear which are responsible for translating the sound your ears collect into electrical impulses for your brain to translate.
 These hair cells do not regenerate, so our hearing suffers permanently when they die or are damaged.

 If walking isn’t your idea of a good time, find another physical activity you enjoy (hiking, gardening, or golfing for example).
 The American Heart Association recommends at least 30 minutes of moderate exercise a day at least five times a week and the good news is, you can break these 30 minutes up into three segments of 10 to 15 minutes per day.
 (Please check with your doctor before beginning any physical activity.)

-If you’ve been waiting for a good reason to stop smoking, here’s one.
-According to recent research from the University of Manchester in the UK, smokers are 28 percent more likely to develop hearing loss than non-smokers.
+If you’ve been waiting for a good reason to stop smoking, here’s one: Smoking is linked to hearing loss.
+According to research from the University of Manchester in the UK, smokers are 28 percent more likely to develop hearing loss than non-smokers.
 The risk for hearing loss increased along with the number of packs of cigarettes smoked and the amount of time the individual had been smoking.
 The study was published in the May 29, 2014 issue of the Journal of the Association for Research in Otolaryngology.